madetech/handbook/guides/chalet_time_policy.md

 ##### 5. Communities of practice

 Capability and Delivery Heads will maintain a [visible backlog of tasks](https://trello.com/b/taj8yvLP/capability-improvement-backlog) people with chalet time can undertake to improve their community of practice.
-This will be posted weekly in both [`#chalet-time-team`][1] and [`#cop-improvements-backlog`](https://madetechteam.slack.com/archives/C03BMF2E39S) Slack channels
+This will be posted weekly in both [`#chalet-time-team`][1] and [`#cop-improvements-backlog`](https://madetechteam.slack.com/archives/C03BMF2E39S) Slack channels.

 ## Length of chalet time activities